Pawn Hearts: Background and writing

-Recording
+Recording and production

 Recording ran from July to September 1971 in Trident Studios.
 In addition to the band and Anthony, Robin Cable, David Hentschel and Ken Scott helped with engineering.
 The first tracks to be recorded were "Theme One", a cover of the George Martin composition used as the original closing theme to BBC Radio 1, and "W", which was ultimately left off the album.
 The music, particularly "A Plague of Lighthouse Keepers" was recorded in short sections between two and five minutes, which were later edited together.
 In addition to Hammill's original suite, Banton contributed the "Pictures/Lighthouse" section, an Olivier Messiaen-influenced organ piece, Evans wrote "Kosmos Tours" around a short piano riff, and Jackson wrote the music to the closing theme, "We Go Now".
 The piece was edited together by Banton and Anthony towards the end of the session.
 Banton used an effect called a "psychedelic razor", a customised tape recorder that could rewind and record simultaneously.
 The device appealed to the band's sense of humour.
 At one stage, every tape machine in the studio had to be used for mixing.

 The album was originally conceived as a double album similar to Pink Floyd's Ummagumma (1969).
 The first half was made up of the album as released, while the second was to be divided between personal projects and live-in-studio versions of older Van der Graaf Generator songs such as "Killer" and "Octopus".
-Evans contributed an avant-garde piece, "Angle of Incidents" which featured drums being recorded backwards and the sound of a fluorescent lighting tube being dropped down the studio's stairs.
-Jackson recorded "Ponker's Theme'", a short jazz piece, and a longer piece, "Archimedes Agnostic", with Latin lyrics written by Hammill.
 Charisma ultimately felt that the group should simply release a single album, and vetoed the live and solo recordings.

-The album's title came from a spoonerism by Jackson, who once said, "I'll go down to the studio and dub on some more porn harts", meaning "horn parts".
-The cover was designed by regular Charisma album artist Paul Whitehead, who was told by Hammill, "no matter if you're a king, a pauper or whatever – you're a pawn" which led to a design containing the earth and a curtain.
-The inner gatefold picture was taken by Keith Morris at Luxford House and featured the band playing Crowborough Tennis while appearing to give Nazi salutes to each other, though Banton later said this was simply the band attempting to look ridiculous in the vein of Monty Python.